namenotrequired/meteor-tutorial/diagnosing-hot-code-push.md

 If none of that solved your issues and you’d like to dive deeper, here’s some tips to get you started.

+When you find the issue, I'd love to hear!
+There are probably others who could benefit from your findings.

 ## Where does hot code push live?

 Hot code push is included in `meteor-base` through a web of [official meteor packages](https://github.com/meteor/meteor/tree/devel/packages), most importantly [`reload`](https://github.com/meteor/meteor/tree/devel/packages/reload) and [`autoupdate`](https://github.com/meteor/meteor/tree/devel/packages/autoupdate).